zotonic/zotonic/doc/ref/modules/mod_filestore.rst

 The system shows statistics:

 Media
-   All `medium` records and a sum of the sizes.
+   All medium records and a sum of the sizes.
 A single medium record can have 0, 1 or 2 files attached.

 Local Files
-   These are all files found in the `files` directory, this includes files that won’t ever be uploaded.
+   These are all files found in the ``files`` directory, this includes files that won’t ever be uploaded.

 Cloud Files
    All files registered to be on any cloud service.
 This is extracted from the database and not by scanning the remote cloud service.

 Queues
-   These are the queues being processed by `mod_filestore`.
+   These are the queues being processed by mod_filestore.
 On a quiet (stable) system they are usually empty.

 Moving files